Birdwatching and wildlife tour in Ghana

 Accommodation - Standard New Tafo Hotel

-checklist on our arrival in Accra.
-After our meal and final checklist we transfer you to the airport for your departure after a wonderful Ghana birding and wildlife tour.
+After our meal we transfer you to the airport for your departure, signalling the end of a wonderful Ghana birding and wildlife tour.

 What is included?

-- Food - Our high-standard and mid-range tours all include breakfast, lunch and dinner in addition we have fruit when available on all our vehicles.
-Our budget tours are on a bed and breakfast basis and do not include lunch and dinner within the tour price and our day tours include lunch only.
+- Food - Our high-standard and mid-range tours all include breakfast, lunch and dinner.
+In addition we have fruit available on all our vehicles.
+Our budget tours are on a bed and breakfast basis and do not include lunch and dinner within the tour price.
+Our day tours include lunch only.

-- Entrance fees - All entrance and excursion fees are included in the tour price for our high standards and mid-range tours.
-Our budget tours do not include entrance and excursion fees as such you would need to pay these at the various sites directly if you book onto one of our budget tours.
+- Entrance fees - All entrance and excursion fees are included in the tour price for our high-standard and mid-range tours.
+Our budget tours do not include entrance and excursion fees - you would need to pay these at the various sites directly if you book onto one of our budget tours.

 What is not included?